Distributed energy resources illustraltion

 Project facts

-Aggregated DER through a virtual power plant
+Aggregated CER through a virtual power plant

 Location